Eugene Personal Injury Lawyer

 Car accident damages could range from minor cuts and bruises to catastrophic injuries such as spinal cord injuries and traumatic brain injuries.
 Because of the potential severity of injuries in an accident, you should always contact a Eugene personal injury lawyer to help you get the full compensation you deserve.

 Dog Bite Injuries

-A bite or an attack from a dog could result in fatalities depending on several factors, including the person’s size, the dog’s size, and how aggressive the dog is.
-A smaller dog rarely causes the death of an adult but can cause the death of a child.
+A dog bite or attack could result in fatalities depending on several factors, including the person’s size, the dog’s size, and how aggressive the dog is.
+A smaller dog rarely causes an adult’s death but can cause a child’s demise.

 Motorcycle Accidents that Lead to Injuries

 Motorcycle accidents have a significantly higher risk of causing catastrophic injuries or death.
 With no protection other than your helmet and clothing, a crash usually causes several types of injuries.

 The severity of your injuries depends on your speed and the speed of the vehicle that hit you, the size of the other vehicle, whether you have a full-face helmet, and whether you are wearing leather or street clothes.